Key information for supporters

 We have a commitment to provide excellent customer service, maintain a safe family environment in our stadium and provide the best possible value to our supporters.

-Our Club and Supporter Liaison is David Lloyd.
-He is there to answer any questions you may have about any aspect of the way in which the club is run.
-If he can't answer your question directly, he will refer it to the appropriate member of staff.
-You can contact him via e-mail at email@example.com, by phone on 0117 963 0683.
+Our Club and Supporter Liaison is Rachel Lemar.
+She is there to answer any questions you may have about any aspect of the way in which the club is run.
+If she can't answer your question directly, she will refer it to the appropriate member of staff.
+You can contact her via e-mail at email@example.com, by phone on 0117 963 0600.

-Alternatively you can write to David at Ashton Gate Stadium, Ashton Road, Bristol BS3 2EJ.
+Alternatively you can write to Rachel at Ashton Gate Stadium, Ashton Road, Bristol BS3 2EJ.

-They will respond to any enquiry within five working days.
-If they are not able to provide an immediate response, they will aim to have dealt with the issue within 21 working days.
+She will aim to respond to any enquiry within five working days.
+If she is not able to provide an immediate response, she will aim to have dealt with the issue within 21 working days.

 If you are still not happy with the response you receive, please refer to our Complaints Procedure.

 The club expects its staff to be polite, courteous and responsive to the needs of supporters and customers at all times.

 Bristol City Football Club is committed to confront and eliminate discrimination whether by reason of sex, sexual orientation, race, nationality, ethnic origin, colour, religion or disability.

 Bristol City Football Club is an equal opportunities employer.
 We are committed to equal opportunity within our own organisation and to encouraging similar commitment from every organisation or individual acting within the game.